-Assessment should include immediate evaluation for life-threatening emergencies including airway compromise, respiratory distress, and cardiac arrhythmias.
+Physical assessment should include immediate evaluation for life-threatening emergencies including airway compromise, respiratory distress, and cardiac arrhythmias.
 Additionally, one can assess for pulmonary edema, ocular injuries, and symptoms of hypocalcemia including Chvostek and Trousseau signs and tetany.

-Cardiac monitoring and electrocardiography (EKG / ECG) are important to assess significant burns for QT prolongation with hypocalcemia (Figure 1), peaked T waves/arrhythmias for hyperkalemia, and polymorphic ventricular tachycardia (specifically Torsades de Pointes) from hypomagnesia.
+Cardiac monitoring and electrocardiography (EKG / ECG) are important to assess for clinically significant electrolyte imbalance to include QT prolongation from hypocalcemia (Figure 1), peaked T waves/arrhythmias from hyperkalemia, and polymorphic ventricular tachycardia (specifically Torsades de Pointes) from hypomagnesia.

 Burns with concentrated HF are usually very serious, with the potential for significant complications due to fluoride toxicity.
 Concentrated HF liquid or vapor may cause severe burns, metabolic imbalances, pulmonary edema, and life-threatening cardiac arrhythmias.
 Even moderate exposures to concentrated HF may rapidly progress to fatality if left untreated.
 Burns larger than 25 square inches (160 square cm) may result in serious systemic toxicity.
 Relief of pain is the only indication of the effectiveness of treatment.
 Therefore, the use of any analgesic agents is not advisable.